davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 # Summary
 This repository includes supplemental material for the benchmarking analysis of RNA editing detection tools.

+## Supplementary Figures & Tables Legends
 The legend for the Supplementary Figures can be found below:

 **Supplementary Figure S1.** Statistics for BCFtools.
 For each condition replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
 The average and the standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
 Different threshold values for the minor allele frequency (MAF) were chosen as shown above.